 Kidlit Takeaways: Picture book writers have the self-publishing options of choosing to print physical books in softcover, hardcover, or both (a big investment upfront as you have to buy a print run of expensive books), POD (no upfront investment but quality control can be an issue), or ebook (despite being easily suited to illustrated content, ebooks do not offer the same reading experience for parents/children as physical copies).

 Shelby’s point about competing with traditionally published books is spot on.
 I tell this to my clients all the time: You can do whatever you want when you self-publish.
 But you are selling to customers who are used to spending money on traditionally published books, and standards are high as a result.
-You need to offer them something equal or better in order to convince their dollars to come over to the indie side!
+You need to offer them something equal or better in order to convince their dollars to come over to the side of indie writers!

-Self Publishing Case Study Interview: The Decision to Go Indie
+Self-Publishing Children’s Picture Books: The Decision to Go Indie

 What is this book’s “origin story”?